misterFlow/my_vaults/programming/42/Minitalk/minitalk.md

 	pid = getpid();                 //getpid() returns the process ID of the current process ft_printf("PID: %d\n", pid);
-	signal(SIGUSR1, convert_msg);   //signal() sets the disposition of hte signum "SIGUSR1" which is a default action terminating the user-defined signal 1, to the handler (here function "convert_msg") signal(SIGUSR2, convert_msg);   //signal() sets the disposition of hte signum "SIGUSR2" which is a default action terminating the user-defined signal 2, to the handler (here function "convert_msg") while (1)                       // this "while" allows the process to pause pause();
+	signal(SIGUSR1, convert_msg);   //signal() sets the disposition of the signum "SIGUSR1" which is a default action terminating the user-defined signal 1, to the handler (here function "convert_msg") signal(SIGUSR2, convert_msg);   //signal() sets the disposition of hte signum "SIGUSR2" which is a default action terminating the user-defined signal 2, to the handler (here function "convert_msg") while (1)                       // this "while" allows the process to pause pause();